Islandora/documentation/docs/user-documentation/content_types.md

 To create your own custom content type from scratch, please refer to [this guide](https://www.drupal.org/docs/8/administering-drupal-8-site/managing-content-0/create-a-custom-content-type) on Drupal.org.

 Custom content types are not synced to Fedora or indexed by the triple-store by default.
 Repository managers must add them to a context that instructs Drupal to perform these synchronizations.
-In Islandora Defaults, the "Content" ('repository_content') context does this.
+In the Islandora Starter Site, the "Content" ('repository_content') context does this.
 To add a new content type to that context:

 1. Navigate to the _Contexts_ configuration page ('/admin/structure/context').
 1. Find the _Content_ context and click the corresponding **Edit** button ('/admin/structure/context/repository_content').